garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Implementing the process to search entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The method to search entities is explained below depending on purpose.
+The method to search entities is explained below.

 Searching all entities matching the conditions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""